Empowering victims to speak out

-This project aims to develop the voice of people affected by crime within Greater London.
-Its primary purpose is to work with victims of crime who have benefited from Restorative Justice to empower them to tell their story.
+This project aims to amplify the voices of people affected by crime within Greater London.
+Its primary purpose is to work with people who have benefited from Restorative Justice to help them to tell their story.
 We will also support them to influence policy and participate in decisions about service design and practice.

 - Recruiting and training people across London to speak about their experience of Restorative Justice.

 - Accompanying them to meet policy makers and to participate in service and policy design.

 - Developing a peer network process for people affected by crime who wanted to speak to others about Restorative Justice.

-What we know so far about using victims’ voices to promote Restorative Justice
+What we know so far about victims’ voices promoting Restorative Justice

 What we want to achieve

 - To increase the number of people speaking about their experience of Restorative Justice.

-- To increase the diversity of experience and background of pepole speaking out.
+- To increase the diversity of experience and background of people speaking out.

 - To create better awareness of Restorative Justice among underrepresented communities and individuals, leading to better understanding of Restorative Justice and more people asking for Restorative Justice.

 We are pleased that the Mayor of London has recognised the importance of Restorative Justice in transforming lives and tackling crime.
 Through this one-year project we will be working with people with lived experience of Restorative Justice to promote their experience, to enable them to shape policy, and to do that in a safe and supported way.Lucy Jaffé, Director of Why me?